Advocacy

 Telehealth services have been proven to drive important advancements for patients, expand access to care, improve health outcomes, reduce the inappropriate use of psychotropic medications, overcome the stigma barrier, and cut costs.
 Given that approximately 25 percent of the adult population in the United States is reported to have a mental illness, and the fact that there is a growing shortage of behavioral health providers to respond to this significant need for service, the expansion of telehealth is critical.

 The rising opioid crisis in our country provides even more of a reason to grant appropriate access to mental health and substance use disorder treatment.
 Now more than ever, the U.S. government is looking to expand and improve access to telebehavioral health services.
-The CONNECT for Health Act and the CHRONIC Care Act are just two examples of federal bills that ABHW advocates for that are intended to promote access to telehealth services to provide evidence-based quality health care to our most vulnerable citizens.
+The CONNECT for Health Act is just one example of federal bills that ABHW advocates for that are intended to promote access to telehealth services to provide evidence-based quality health care to our most vulnerable citizens.

 ABHW supports the use of telebehavioral health where appropriate and advocates for the lifting of barriers that prevent its advancement and use.